AutoLogicTools

 • Reduced or unpredictable torque delivery to the rear wheels

-• Duller cornering as torque-vectoring is disabled
+• Duller turn-in on a performance car as torque vectoring is disabled

 Diagnostic steps